 For Reader X (10.0), not all PKCS#11 devices may work with Protected Mode (PM) enabled.
 However, in most cases, they do.
 Installation of such devices usually involves disabling Protected Mode, installing the driver, restarting the application, and then re-enabling Protected Mode.
-For the latest information about PM compatibility with certain features, see http://kb2.adobe.com/cps/860/cpsid_86063.html.
+Refer to the knowledge base article for details about PM compatibility with certain features.

 %FDF-1.2 1 0 obj <</DirectoryData<</Entries<</1<</authenticationType 0.0/dirStdEntryDirType/LDAP/dirStdEntryID/Example.PKMS.ADSI.dir0 /dirStdEntryName(VeriSign Internet DirectoryService)/dirStdEntryPrefDirHandlerID /Example.PKMS.ADSI/dirStdEntryVersion 65536/maxNumEntries 100.0/port 1234.0/server(directory.verisign.com)/timeout 60.0>> endobj